Course Proposal Guidelines

 If you are thinking of becoming a CFU instructor, please submit your idea(s) for a CFU course to us for consideration.
 Each course idea should be submitted separately by emailing us at helen@compuskills.com.

-The deadline for submission in the Late Spring/Summer 2024 catalog is Friday, March 8th, 2024.
+The deadline for submission in the Winter/Spring 2025 catalog is Friday, December 6th, 2024.
 Submit your proposal early for first consideration.
 However, you may submit a proposal at any time to be considered for the next review/contracting period.

 Please use the course proposal information below, and be as thorough and specific as possible.